AndyWendt/conference-notes/2016/PNWPHP/making-php-extensions.md

 ### Custom Objects

 Special struct which is the object.

+Can throw missing parameters as an exception in PHP7 instead of a warning.